 Meth psychosis can last for about two or three hours.
 In cases where large doses are consumed, symptoms can persist for many days.
 If symptoms occur outside of meth use, it’s possible that the user has a co-occurring mental health disorder such as schizophrenia.

 With continued use of a drug such as meth, you can develop a tolerance.
 To feel the sensations you felt during your first hit, you need to take a larger dose.
 This compounds the risks of taking such a potent drug.
 Once you’re hooked, stopping use can lead to a range of unpleasant withdrawal symptoms.

 Many of these symptoms are the opposite of what takes place during intoxication.
 For example, while under the influence, meth users often don’t feel hungry.
 During withdrawal, they have strong cravings for carbs.

 Apart from an increase in appetite, other withdrawal symptoms include:

 Meth users can, in some cases, experience withdrawal symptoms for months.
 This is called post-acute withdrawal syndrome (PAWS).
 Prolonged depression can lead to suicidal ideation.

 Get Help For Meth Addiction

-Meth is harmful and an addiction can drastically reduce your quality of life.
+Meth is harmful and addiction can drastically reduce your quality of life.
 Some of the effects of meth addiction can be reversed.
 To dial back the damage, you need to abstain from use.
 It’s really difficult to stop using meth without professional help.

-Our inpatient treatment program uses evidence-based approaches to give you the tools necessary to stay sober.
+Our meth inpatient treatment program uses evidence-based approaches to give you the tools necessary to stay sober.
 There’s no better place in MA to start your recovery journey – this is our promise to you.
 Contact us to find out more about the services we offer.